JSv4/OpenContracts/scripts/remote_ingest/README.md

 files and interrupted temporary writes older than 24 hours.
 Referenced artifacts are retained for **all** rows, including failed, parked, ambiguous, conflicted and completed work.
 An unreadable manifest is left alone until `run` repairs it.
+Manifest rechecks and the retention grace period do not provide an interprocess lock; concurrent `run` and `cleanup` are unsupported and can race during deletion.
 Cleanup does not create caches for legacy rows or remove whole ledgers.
 After archiving a finished ledger, its owner may delete that ledger's entire artifact directory; do not manually delete individual active manifests.